Three Connected Perspectives

 The main reason I like chain-connectedness so much is because of its visual and geometric nature which I feel other characterizations lack; it becomes more intuitive after trying to apply it, as we will now.

 It is a familiar theorem that every path-connected space is connected.
 The discrete analogue of this is also true; every chain-connected space is connected.
-Moreover, these notions of connectedness are equivalent.
+As suggested, these notions of connectedness are also equivalent.

 Theorem (Chain-Connectedness and Connectedness are Equivalent)